Good Nutrition – The Key to Living with Arthritis

 In conclusion, one can live with arthritis yet still have a high quality lifestyle.
 To control arthritic pain it is important to provide the body with the right nutrients for tissue repair; control and reduce the related joint and tissue inflammation; and assist the body in diminishing and detoxifying the body of toxic contaminants.

-Copyright © 2006-2018 Omega Alpha Pharmaceuticals Inc. Published with permission.
+Health Disclaimer.
+Copyright ©2006-2018 Omega Alpha Pharmaceuticals Inc. Published with permission.
 Dr. Gordon Chang holds a Ph.D. in Physiology and Biomedical engineering from the University of Toronto and has years of post-doctoral experience in biochemistry.